od1sm/CoToMATLAB/README.md

 # CoToMATLAB
 Videos generated from Monte Carlo simulations of hard discs in the NVT ensemble , either with or without Periodic Boundary Conditions.

 The following ones were rendered with 1000 dpi and then encoded, to overcome github's limit of 10 MB.
+Original files are also uploaded in splitted zips in the repo.

 - [CoToMATLAB](#cotomatlab)